sermelipharo/kinoriumtsv2letterboxdcsv/README.md

 - Exporting processed data to CSV files compatible with Letterboxd

 ## Installation
-The script requires Python 3, Pandas, and Tkinter.
+The script requires Python 3, Pandas, Pyarrow and Tkinter.
 Since Tkinter usually comes with Python, it may not require separate installation.
 However, if it's not available in your system, here are the commands for installing it in different operating systems:
 ### Tkinter
 #### Debian/Ubuntu:
 ```bash